cnruby/gradle_java/README.md

-## Download and Use This compelte Project
+## Download and Use This compelete Project

 ```bash
 # Download